TMS-Namespace/Simple-Audit-Trail/.github/readme.md

 ## Features

-- All audit trails will be saved to a (currently) single table.
+- Tables needed to be audited can be grouped and configured per each each group.
-- Tables and columns that should be audited can be fully configured.
+- Tables and columns that should be audited can be fine tuned and fully configured.
-- The mapping of the audit information to be saved is configurable.
+- How the final auditing record is generated is fully configurable.
-- Value mapping and aliases can be configured on a per-column basis.
+- Value mapping, aliases, and reference column can be configured on a per-column basis.
 - Custom audit information can be passed.
-- The audit trail will be saved along with all other changes in a single transaction and rolled back in case of any error.
+- A built in database context that will save audit trail in a single transaction with execution strategy support.
-- Tables and columns are audited with their original SQL names, not the mapped EF model/property names.
+- Provides the original SQL Tables and columns names, in additional to mapped EF model/property names.
-- Reflection is used only during configuration of audit trail.
+- Reflection is used directly only during configuration of audit trail.

-## Auditing details
+## Auditing Approach

+An auditable table should have at least one column with unique index, or primary key.

+A bunch of tables, that you want to have a shared audit trail table, should be put in one group.

 Below is a table that describes which actions are audited and when the old/new values are considered null: